 - Washable: Cotton can easily be washed should the need arise.
 Soaking in a large bucket of water and rinsing is the best method.

 Polyester is a well-regarded weather resistant material making it a great option for Mexican hammocks.
 In thicker than standard cord it is the hammock material of choice for when you want to leave your hammock outdoors all summer.
-Polyester is quicker drying and has greater mould and mildew resistance than cotton.
+Polyester is quicker drying than comparable thick cord cotton and has greater mould and mildew resistance.
+The thick cords do still soak up water so if you are expecting a heavy downpour, popping inside until it clears will save waiting for your hammock to dry before its next use.

-Come winter or for expected extended periods of rain bringing inside or placing undercover will help prolong this hammocks lifespan.
+Come winter or for extended periods of non-use, or rain by bringing inside or placing undercover this will further increase the longevity of this hammock.

 Nylon hammocks come somewhere in-between standard cotton and polyester in terms of weather resistance and durability.
 They are also very comfortable but have a slightly firmer feel with less 'give' than cotton does.
 They have a silky feeling and beautiful vibrant colours.
-They are better for more constant outdoor use, or if you are travelling with it.
+They are better for more constant outdoor use and are quicker drying than cotton.
+They are still not recommended for full-time outdoor exposure and by protecting from the elements when not in use longevity will be greately increased..

 Whatever the material you choose for your hammock, a well cared for hammock will last for many years.